One Life to Live storylines (2000–2013): 2006

 Lindsay faked a nervous breakdown and was institutionalized.
 Nora suspected that Lindsay faked her condition but never gained proof.
 Lindsay was released into the custody of Bo, and the two began to fall in love once more.
 Lindsay received a letter from R.J. that soon got mixed up in Nora's paperwork.
 Lindsay got her hands on the letter, burning it, but not realizing that Nora's assistant had made copies of all of the papers.
 Nora read the letter, ending Bo and Lindsay's marriage before it began.
 Lindsay was arrested and plead guilty to murder during her trial.

 Clint fell in love with Dorian, but his returning feelings for Viki weren't as strong, and he chose Dorian.
 After the death of Asa Buchanan, Dorian learned that Langston Wilde was an orphan living on her own since her parents' death over a year earlier.
 Dorian became Langston's foster mother, which caused Dorian to miss out on the reading of Asa's will.
 However, Dorian made it to Texas with the newly married David Vickers and Alex Olanov.
-Dorian caught Clint and Nora in a liplock and slept with David.
+Dorian caught Clint and Nora in a liplock and had sex with David.
 Clint walked in on them and broke things off with Dorian.

 Breaking up with Evangeline for kissing Todd, Cristian began to suspect that Jessica and Nash were fooling around behind Antonio's back.
 Jess convinced Cris that this wasn't the case.
 Antonio asked Jess to adopt Jamie and become her mother, but Jess ran out of the courtroom during the adoption hearing.
-She ended up in the arms of Nash, and they made love for the first time.
+She ended up in the arms of Nash, and they had sex for the first time.
 However, Jessica collapsed in Antonio's arms as she was about to tell the truth.
 But before the truth could come out, Jess was diagnosed with Hepatitis C and liver cancer as a result of Tess sharing heroin needles.
 The truth came out, and Antonio left Jess and the country, only to then be revealed as a match for a liver transplant.
 The transplant was successful, but after their divorce hearing, Jess was back in the hospital, where her body rejected Antonio's liver.
 David was also found as a match, and just before surgery, Nash married Jessica.
 The transplant was successful, but David wanted $10,000,000 before he agreed to the transplant.
 Viki learned the truth, and in an attempt to regain their friendship, David gave the money back to Clint, and Viki forgave David.